Abortion is a life-changing decision and should not be made without proper information and consideration.

 Surgical abortions range from approximately $350-$950 for an abortion done in the first trimester.
 The cost of a second-trimester abortion is usually higher.
 Similar to abortion pills, the costs of surgical abortions vary depending on where you go, where you live, and your insurance.

-If you have additional questions about abortion, we are here to provide you with information and resources.
+If you have additional questions about abortion, let’s meet and we can discuss your options.
 Contact Pathway to Hope today.